Extending the lease

 Changing the lease

-You can negotiate certain changes to the lease, known as ‘varying the lease’.
+You can negotiate certain changes to the lease, sometimes known as ‘varying the lease’.
+Speak to your landlord first.

 Ending the lease

 It’s very rare that a landlord can end the lease and evict you.
-However, there are certain circumstances and leases that let them do this, sometimes known as ‘forfeiture proceedings’.
+There are some circumstances and leases that let them do this, sometimes known as ‘forfeiture proceedings’.
 They need to send you a formal written notice and get the court’s permission.

-Usually, you can end a lease by giving at least 1 month’s notice.
+You can usually end a lease by giving at least 1 month’s notice.

-The Leasehold Advisory Service has information about ending a lease in ‘When a lease runs out’.
+The LAS has information about ending a lease.

 When the lease runs out